-What are the pros and cons to using a CMP?
+What are the pros and cons to using a Consent Management Platform?
 How do they work?
 Which CMPs should you choose for your website?
 This guide will show you how to choose a Consent Management Platform that is up-to-date with industry standards.

 A CMP helps website owners comply with data privacy laws by collecting user consent.
 By gathering consent, website owners are able to serve personalized ads based on the user’s data and cookies.